Free group programs offered across the region that address a variety of health topics aimed at helping prevent chronic disease

 The Center works with a variety of community partners to make free health education and resources available throughout the region.

-The Cancer Services Program of Monroe County is a comprehensive cancer education and navigation for breast, cervical, colorectal, and ovarian cancer patients.
-The program covers the cost of breast, cervical, ovarian, and colorectal cancer screening and diagnostic tests for eligible men and women who are uninsured or underinsured.
+The Cancer Services Program of the Finger Lakes Region is a comprehensive cancer education and navigation program for breast, cervical and colorectal cancer patients.
+The program covers the cost of breast, cervical and colorectal cancer screening and diagnostic tests for eligible men and women who are uninsured or underinsured.

 Rochester Walks! is a partnership between the Center and City of Rochester, this program promotes walking and physical activity in city neighborhoods.